 Remote teams need to be connected to each other for daily communications and meetups.
 Thus, having the right communication tools plays a critical role in the smooth functioning of a remote team.
 The choice of the tool depends upon the team’s requirements.
 However, it is important to have a tool with the perfect combination of synchronous like video or audio calls and asynchronous like emails and chat communication channels.

 - Starting without a proper training process

 It is a general practice to have a proper training session whenever a new employee starts off, to let him understand the work culture of the company and understand the processes, tools, and details about the job.
 But, in the case of remote employees, the training session should also be the lessons about the communication tools that are to be used for further communications.
-The different companies may use different tools for communication, so it is important to let him understand the tools that your company uses to make the collaboration of the team.
+Different companies may use different tools for communication, so it is important to let them understand the tools that your company uses to make the collaboration of the team.
 The other things in the training session are the same as the regular office training sessions.
-These training sessions are important for the new hire so that once he starts working on the things, everything is just good to go for him and he doesn’t get stuck at things in the middle.
+These training sessions are important for the new hire so that once he starts working on things, everything is just good to go for him and he doesn’t get stuck at things in the middle.

-Best Practices to adopt for remote work
+Best Practices to Adopt for remote work

 There are certain practices that one can opt for while hiring remote employees to maintain a suitable work environment.
 These include:

 - Mentioning clear guidelines and policies:

 It is important to build trust in the process of recruitment, therefore communicating the expectations in the very first round is a healthy practice of trust-building.
 Tell the candidate what you expect from him, be it a certain number of working hours a day, completing the targets, or working on various tools and projects, everything must be communicated clearly.